Philly Cheesesteak Sandwiches

 • Place 4 hoagie rolls in the oven for 5-7 minutes or until nice and warm, but not crunchy.

-• Heat a bit more oil if needed and cook the other half of the meat, seasoning with salt and pepper.
-Return the first batch of meat to the pan, stir in veggies if you wish, and top with cheese.
+• Heat a bit more oil if needed and cook the other half of the meat, seasoning with salt and black pepper.
+Return the first batch of meat to the pan, stir in the veggies, and top with cheese.
 Use 8 pepper jack cheese slices for a spicy version, or 8 white American cheese slices for a classic version.
 Place the cheese over the meat and when it starts to melt, stir the cheese into the meat and veggie mixture.

-• Divide the meat among the 4 hoagie rolls.
+• Divide the meat among the four hoagie rolls.

 • If using chipotle mayo, combine all ingredients in a blender (mayo, chipotle pepper, chipotle sauce, lime juice, salt, and pepper) and slather desired amount on each roll.
 Otherwise spread a thin layer of regular mayo on the roll.